What is the difference between Cat5 and Cat6?

 A good practical example of this is when you want to back up your photos.
 For example, the photos you want to back up have a total size of 10GB (10,000MB).

-Imagine you have a computer connected to a NAS, where you want to place the backup.
-The bottleneck in this situation is the UTP Cat5 or Cat6 cables and not the switches.
-To calculate this, the difference in Bit and Byte must first be calculated.
-Data communication is always indicated in bits and storage in bytes, where one byte is equal to eight bits.
+Imagine you have a computer connected to a NAS, where you want to store the backup.
+The bottleneck in this situation is the UTP Cat5 or Cat6 cables, not the switches.
+To calculate this, you first need to calculate the difference between bits and bytes.
+Data communication is always expressed in bits, and storage in bytes, where one byte equals eight bits.

 Situation 1: Making a backup with a Cat5 cable